redox-os/ralloc/README.md

 Ralloc makes use of a global-local model allowing one to allocate or deallocate without locks, syncronization, or atomic writes.
 This provides reasonable performance, while preserving flexibility and ability to multithread.

+### First-class debugger (default: valgrind) support

+`ralloc` gives data to two debugger symbols specified in `ralloc_shim`, when the `debugger` feature is enabled.
+The default `shim` implementation is wired to `valgrind`, which can thus be used with `ralloc` to detect memory leaks and uninitialized use out-of-the-box.

 ### Custom out-of-memory handlers